 All that being said, the summation of human life that has so recently developed on this planet remains for me… ”one day dirt stood up and started reciting Shakespeare.”
 Just take that in for a moment.
 The difference in evolutionary complexity is staggering, yet it happened right here on this planet not long ago and we still don’t know why or what is next.
 At the moment, we are already creating a post human future as artificial intelligence expands our notion of what we call intelligence again.
 Whether we end up integrating with this intelligence or surpassed by it, already the complexity of life is advancing far beyond when humans first started reflecting and communicating about their existence some 50 thousand years ago.

 What ultimately informed me…

 Love and be loved

 This sounds corny or predictable in older age, but it turned out to be at the core of life lessons for me.
 When I traced everything that I experienced, it turned out the driving (invisible) force was simply me wanting to contribute something to expanding our intelligence in this world.
 Another way of saying this is… "leave it better than you found it."
-The ultimate outcome of that intelligence expanding for me on this planet, in this realm was love.
+The ultimate outcome of that intelligence expanding for me in this realm was love.
 In all forms, the characters and stories that I inhabited, love was the through line, as we like to say as storytellers.
 Always present, always available no matter what is happening.
 The question for me in those challenging moments was…. could I return to a state of love.
 I did get a bit better at it later on in life.

 While it is true that we all contain base human instincts that are prone to violence against others and the planet, it is also true, we have evolved over 50,000 years.
 We have developed the capacity of our mind/body to manage these base instincts.
 That challenge for me was expressing love no matter how my base instincts/voices were trying to influence my behavior otherwise.